 Look for a small open bog mat with scattered, stunted spruces on the north side of Circle Road.
-Many interesting northern birds can be found here, including Gray Jay in the taller spruce-balsam.
+Many interesting northern birds can be found here, including Canada Jay in the taller spruce-balsam.

 How to get there